MeTavi/TAT_doc/docs/Setup_Guide/index.md

     |   |   +-- 4_bcap
 ```

+There are three main datasets that must be provided for the process, as outlined below and further explained in the [data requirements](data_requirements) section:
+1. HASTUS Data: This includes three key items:
+    - Itineraries
+    - Street segment network
+    - Stops Location
+2. GTFS Data: The GTFS data used in this transit analytics process is produced by CUBIC for maximum compatibility.
+3. Ticketing Data: This consists of two key data items:
+   - Transaction data
+   - Trip stop timing reports
+{: .note }
+The entire folder structure and naming conventions used within the transit analytics tool are based on the GTFS release date.
+It is essential that the itineraries are extracted on the same date as the GTFS data to ensure compatibility.
+As a result, the GTFS release date acts as the version identifier and is consistently used across the folder structure and workflow.
+The following sections describe the naming conventions and folder structure for each of these datasets.
+The content and processing of the raw data will be discussed in the proceeding sections.

 ### Setting Up the Python Environment

 To set up the Python environment for this project, there is a batch file that automates the process of creating a new virtual environment and installing all the required libraries.
 Follow the steps below to get started: